 Mimaru Kyoto Station – Serviced Apartment

 Perfect for a family of 4.
 I will not hesitate to stay here again should we visit Kyoto again or their chains elsewhere in Japan.
-As its a serviced apartment concept, housekeeping is chargeable but towels are replaced and trash cleared daily with compliments.
+It operates as a serviced apartment concept so housekeeping is chargeable.
+But towels are replaced and trash cleared daily with compliments.

 Gion – Kyoto’s most famous Geisha district

 A nap-session after checking in the hotel meant that we visited Gion slightly late.
-We did not walked around much except exploring a few lanes among the conserved heritage houses and to look for dinner spot.
-We had cursory glance of a few geisha scampering about for their appointment but was unable to shoot any pics as it was too dark.
+We did not walked around much except exploring a few lanes among the conserved heritage houses where we managed to see a few geisha scampering about for their appointment but was unable to shoot any pics as it was too dark.

-We chanced upon The Food Hall where we had a superb 70min eat-all-you -can Beef shabu shabu at Tajimaya (level 7).
-We had 4 servings of beef and pork (that’s 8 plates of relatively thick sliced meat).
+The Food Hall was where we had a superb 70min eat-all-you -can Beef shabu shabu at Tajimaya (level 7), with 4 servings of beef and pork (that’s 8 plates of relatively thick sliced meat).
 It was eating non-stop and the meal cost about 12,500¥ (S$160) for the four of us.